defundnupd/defundnupd.com/content/blog/response-to-nupd-violence-against-a-minor/index.md

 ---
 title: "Not in our name: NUPD violently arrests youth"
 date: 2020-11-16T21:49:06.843Z
-description: "Our statement with #BlackatNU, #BlackVoicesMatterNEU, and the Students of Color Caucus, plus actions to take."
+description: "Our statement with #BlackatNU and the Students of Color Caucus, plus actions to take."
 ---
 Members of the Northeastern and Boston communities,